 Almond Flour Blueberry Muffins

-Almond Flour Blueberry Muffins are soft, squishy, and naturally sweetened.
-A great gluten free breakfast or snack option that's easily made vegan, too.
+Almond Flour Blueberry Muffins are soft, fluffy, and naturally sweetened with fruit and maple syrup.
+A must have gluten free and vegan breakfast or snack recipe!

 - 2 Tablespoons ground flaxseed